SriArunM/News_Summarization/README.md

   - Groq API key (llama3.3-70B-versatile)
 - Add the keys to the `.env` file

-*5. Running the Application:*
+*6. Running the Application:*
-- Start the FastAPI backend:
+- Start the FastAPI backend in one terminal:

      ```bash
       python api.py